-STRENG STHS WEAKNESSES Bulk-handling harbour facilities at Richards Bay that enable international A matter of great concern is that 56% of informal traders operating without a trade links.
+STRENGTHS WEAKNESSES o Bulk-handling harbour facilities at Richards Bay that enable international A matter of great concern is that 56% of informal traders operating without a trade links.
 Richards Bay is the largest licence deepwater port in Africa, and handles Underutilization of good agricultural land

-- the bulk of South Africa's exports - The dependency ratio in uMhlathuze is lower than that of the country - Libraries in the municipality provide internet access at no charge to users Study facilities are provided at the libraries and are very well utilized - o Functional Operation Sukuma Sakhe Unit in the Municipality - Existence of Industries thus creating opportunities for SMME's - Investment in broadband - Existent of University and TVET colleges as part of knowledge creation - Fresh produce market supporting agriculture o There is a branch of SEDA in Richards Bay which provides support to SMMEs, and Richards Bay Minerals has a Business Development Programme, but the Municipality could also contribute to SMME development in a number of ways
+- the bulk of South Africa's exports - The dependency ratio in uMhlathuze is lower than that of the country - Libraries in the municipality provide internet access at no charge to users Study facilities are provided at the libraries and are very well utilized - Functional Operation Sukuma Sakhe Unit in the Municipality - Existence of Industries thus creating opportunities for SMME's - Investment in broadband - Existent of University and TVET colleges as part of knowledge creation - Fresh produce market supporting agriculture

-- in the traditional council areas

-- Loss of good agricultural land in the traditional council areas to unplanned settlement

-- o Failure to realize the potential for value adding through agro-processing.

-- Funding to assist Operation Sukuma
+- in the traditional council areas - Loss of good agricultural land in the traditional council areas to unplanned settlement - o Failure to realize the potential for value adding through agro-processing. - o Funding to assist Operation Sukuma Sakhe - Access to markets by SMME's - Underdeveloped tourism attraction sites and products

-Sakhe

-- Access to markets by SMME's

-- Underdeveloped tourism attraction sites and products